 Try out your detective skills

 Now that you have the basics of the scientific method, why not test your skills?
 The Science Detectives Training Room will test your problem solving ability.
 Step inside and see if you can escape the room.
 While you are there, look around and see what other interesting things might be waiting.
 We think you find this game a great way to learn the scientific method.
 In fact, we bet you will discover that you already use the scientific method and didn't even know it.

 Ready for your next challenge?
 Try Science Detectives: Case of the Mystery Images for even more mysteries to solve.
 Take your scientific abilities one step further by making observations and formulating hypothesis about the mysterious images you find within.
-Please help us improve it by letting us know about any errors you come across while playing using our Feedback form.

 We thank John Alcock for his feedback and suggestions on this article.